KaiserZZK/Adv-sWE-SOME/README.md

 CI reports can be views on Github Action interface.
 We have also attach SonarCloud report under CI.

+## Internal Integration Tests

+TODO !!!!!!

+Does the codebase include integration tests for the components of the service code that run automatically during CI?

 ## Branch Coverage
 Jacoco library was used to generated coverage report for our codebase.
 Each time `./mvnw test`  or `./mvnw clean install`is executed, a coverage report will be generated under `./target/site/jacoco/jacoco.xml`.